TykTechnologies/tyk-ansible/Readme.md

-# Tyk Install Tool Repo
+# Tyk Ansible Playbook Repo
 This repo allows you to install Tyk to any server(s) of your choice using Ansible.

 ## Requirements